vishal2468/Docker/README.md

 $ docker run -it alpine sh
 ```

-docker run
-Downloads images automatically
+* docker run Downloads images automatically

-What happened when we use Docker run
+## What happened when we use Docker run

-What happened
 * Downloaded image file from Docker Hub
 * Used the linux containerization features
 * New container created with the files from the image
 * Started a prompt within the container

-### show how to run java without installing java in host os
+## show how to run java without installing java in host os
 jshell
-# similarly we can run python or node etc on our system without installing them.
+* similarly we can run python or node etc on our system without installing them.

-# how is containers used in dev
+## how is containers used in dev
-# cloud providers like AWS , OCI , GCP have containerisstion and container orchasteration system
+* cloud providers like AWS , OCI , GCP have containerisstion and container orchasteration system

-### Images vs containers
+## Images vs containers

 * Every container has a starting point as an image
 * Two containers starting from the same image are exactly identical (at start)
 * You can modify things on a container!
 * That doesn't modify the image

-# docker image is just a file
+## docker image is just a file
 ```
 docker save alpine -o alpine.zip
 ```

-# Advantage
+## Advantage
 Immutability

-# Pick your image
+## Pick your image
 Don't tweak your container

-# List of Docker containers
+## List of Docker containers
 ```
 docker ps
 ```